 After breakfast I received a phone call from the comedian Micky Zany to say that he’d received my note and would deliver a signed copy of his book to our cabin, which he duly did within a few minutes.
 A very nice chap indeed.

-After that I hung around the cabin doing some packing whilst Rosina took herself off for the morning Bridge session in the Card Room.
-During the session she got talking to a lady, experienced in cruising, who wondered why we had chosen this particular cruise as our first one, she said “It’s like a Residential Home, you’re much better of doing shorter trips in the Mediterranean, which younger people tend to do”.
+After that I hung around the cabin doing some packing whilst The Chef took herself off for the morning Bridge session in the Card Room.
+During the session she got talking to a lady, experienced in cruising, who wondered why we had chosen this particular cruise as our first one, she said “It’s like a Residential Home, you’re much better off doing shorter trips in the Mediterranean, which younger people tend to do”.

 For lunch I had a fresh fruit salad as my main course, and a fruit and jelly for my dessert, and as I was down on my fluid levels I washed it down with a nice large glass of chilled Rosé wine.